D-Lawson/ms2-training-company/README.md

 ## Features Left to Implement

 *   Information (i) icon to be placed next to 'report date' label with hover popover which instructs the user the reason why reports can only be created for Today and Yesterday (to encourage timeliness of reports), and to contact the administrator if the window has been missed.  (i) to be placed next to postcode label to instruct of the expected postcode format.

-*   Generate JSON file containing form data upon submit.
+*   Generate JSON file containing form data upon submit, as part of planned developments to have all data centralised within a database.
 *   Order form labels and inputs vertically in mobile view to enhance the mobile experience.

 ----